×

 We asked foreigners in Portugal what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Many rental properties in Portugal come with a range of appliances to make life more comfortable, such as a refrigerator, stove, and washing machine.
 The kitchen may also include a dishwasher, cooktop, and oven to make cooking and entertaining more enjoyable.
 Depending on the property, air conditioning and central heating may also be included.
-Other common appliances typically found in rental homes in Portugal include a fan, television, microwave, toaster, and coffee machine," explained one foreigner living in Portugal.
+Other common appliances typically found in rental homes in Portugal include a fan, television, microwave, toaster, and coffee machine," said one foreigner living in Portugal.

 Additional Information about Searching for a Home in Portugal: